Bob Goodlatte: U.S House of Representatives

 Bob Goodlatte received the Republican nomination at the Republican District convention after Democratic Party candidate Jim Olin opted not to run for reelection in 1992.
 In the 1992 November general election, Goodlatte defeated Democratic candidate Stephen Musselwhite, who had defeated Olin's preferred choice at the district Democratic convention, with 60% of the vote.
 Goodlatte has been reelected ten times, often running unopposed.
 His most substantive Democratic opposition was in 1996, when he faced Jeff Grey, and again in 1998, when Roanoke mayor David Bowers challenged him.
 In an overwhelmingly conservative district, Goodlatte turned back these challenges, with 67% and 69% of the vote, respectively.
 In 2008, he was challenged by Democratic candidate Sam Rasoul of Roanoke.
 Goodlatte garnered 62% of the vote.
 In 2010, Goodlatte was challenged by Independent Jeffrey Vanke and Libertarian Stuart Bain.
 Goodlatte won with 76.26% of the vote.

 In 2009, Goodlatte was appointed to serve as the co-lead impeachment manager (prosecutor) alongside Adam Schiff for the impeachment trial of Judge Samuel B. Kent.
-The following year, Schiff was appointed and served as a House co-lead impeachment manager in the impeachment trial of Thomas Porteous, again alongside Schiff.
+The following year, Goodlatte was appointed and served as a House co-lead impeachment manager in the impeachment trial of Thomas Porteous, again alongside Schiff.